facebookarchive/react-python/README.md

 jsx.transform('path/to/input/file.jsx', 'path/to/output/file.js')
 ```

 **Django**: PyReact includes a JSX compiler for [django-pipeline](https://github.com/cyberdelia/django-pipeline).
+It has been tested with django-pipeline 1.3.20, but may work with other versions too.
 Add it to your project's pipeline settings like this:

 ```python
 PIPELINE_COMPILERS = (